dsyer/dependency-hell/README.md

 > work at the time of writing.
 You might have to edit the version
 > label to get it to work with the latest snapshot.

-*4* Use gradle (instead of Maven) and a BOM with the new Reactor version.
+*4* Use Gradle (instead of Maven) and a BOM with the new Reactor version.
 There is no parent, since that is a Maven thing, and dependency management with the available BOMs can be applied using the `spring.io` plugin.

 ```
 $ cd app-4
-$ gradle dependencies
+$ ./gradlew dependencies
 ...
 compile - Dependencies for source set 'main'.
 \--- com.example:example-library:0.0.1-SNAPSHOT